LaShawnda Crowe Storm with Maria E Hamilton Abegunde: Keeper of My Mothers’ Dreams

 Maria E Hamilton Abegunde is a Memory Keeper, poet, ancestral priest in the Yoruba Orisa tradition, and a Reiki Master.
 Her research and creative work respectfully approach the Earth and human bodies as sites of memory, and always with the understanding that memory never dies, is subversive, and can be recovered to transform transgenerational trauma and pain into peace and power.
 She is a visiting lecturer in the department of African American and African Diaspora Studies and the founding director of The Graduate Mentoring Center at Indiana University.

-This exhibit was made possible by the Simon Family Foundation, Indiana Arts Commission, CICF, the Arts Council of Indianapolis and Sun King
+This exhibit was made possible by the Herbert Simon Family Foundation, Alan Mills and Sun King

 Pictured: LaShawnda Crowe Storm,”Untitled”(2017), bronze casting of pelvic bone